Acceptance & Commitment Therapy (ACT) in Colorado and Online

 Do you feel stuck in cycles of internal struggle — holding yourself to impossibly high standards, telling yourself “I shouldn’t feel this way”, or working so hard to control your thoughts and feelings that life feels exhausting instead of rich?

-If you’ve tried more and more “fixing” and it’s left you tired, discouraged, or still unsure of how to live in a way that feels truly you, ACT may be a powerful next step.
+If you’ve tried more and more “fixing” and it’s left you tired, discouraged, or still unsure of how to live in a way that feels truly you, ACT can be a powerful next step.

 What is Acceptance & Commitment Therapy (ACT)?